Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

   - right hammerlock position: very small steps would be required
 - impossible positions:
   - back-to-front position: getting into this position requires a turn
-  - left-shoulder lock position: the hand behind the back cannot be used to push the follower back
+  - left shoulder-lock position: the hand behind the back cannot be used to push the follower back
   - right-shoulder lock position: the hand behind the back cannot be used to push